awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-cors.md

 |  Access\-Control\-Allow\-Methods  |  allowMethods  |  GET, POST, DELETE, \*  |
 |  Access\-Control\-Allow\-Headers  |  allowHeaders  |  Authorization, \*  |

+## Configuring CORS for an HTTP API with a `$default` route and JWT authorizer<a name="http-api-cors-default-route"></a>

+You can enable CORS and configure authorization for any route of an HTTP API\.
+When you enable CORS and authorization for the [`$default` route](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-routes.html#http-api-develop-routes.default), there are some special considerations\.
+The `$default` route catches requests for all methods and routes that you haven't explicitly defined, including `OPTIONS` requests\.
+To support unauthorized `OPTIONS` requests, add an `OPTIONS /{proxy+}` route to your API that doesn't require authorization\.
+The `OPTIONS /{proxy+}` route has higher priority than the `$default` route\.
+As a result, it enables clients to submit `OPTIONS` requests to your API without authorization\.
+For more information about routing priorities, see [Routing API requests](http-api-develop-routes.md#http-api-develop-routes.evaluation)\.

 ## Configure CORS for an HTTP API by using the AWS CLI<a name="http-api-cors.example"></a>

 You can use the following command to enable CORS requests from `https://www.example.com`\.